Sutton585/dasut.github.io/index.md

 - UX/UI Interaction Design
 - 2015 - 2017

 Hired through Comforce as UI Design specialist at Xerox in Webster, NY in the Experience Design Group.
-Responsible for design of our products in development, similar to a Product Owner thats primarily concerned with Usability and functionality.
+Responsible for design of our products in development, similar to a Product Owner thats primarily concerned with usability and functionality.
 Organized my small team of product/UI designers and kept us on schedule.

 In this role I also was able to do lots of product testing and and used a rapid prototyping and testing process to ensure high quality design for all our products.
+Worked with off-site development teams to ensure on-time release of many related products.

 ### Apple
 - UX User Interface Developer